MerelVanPuymbroeck/CodePen/README.md

 * I used CodePen in my first year of my bachelor degree and I enjoyed it using it.
 * It's user friendly, it got structure and its not difficult to use.
-* Also is it verry handy that you immediately see what's your code doing or what is it not doing.
+* Also is it verry handy that you immediately see what your code is doing or what it is not doing.

 ![alt text](codepen.jpg)